-History Department Course Descriptions
+Social Studies Department Course Descriptions

-World history is a freshman/sophomore level class.
+World History is a freshman/sophomore level class.
 It is a survey of the history and development of world civilizations from antiquity through the 20th century.
 In addition, students will be introduced to political and physical geography and the role geography plays in the development of civilizations.

 A full year course covering the background, experience, political thought, and development of the American people.
 Stressed are critical reading, insights, and skills which are building blocks to success both in high school and college.